 - KYC documents of the applicant and the business entity

 - Bank statement for the last 9 months

 An organization established by India’s government, Micro-Units Development and Refinance Agency (MUDRA), provides loans to small-business units.
 This scheme offers loans on the pretext of ‘funding the unfunded.’
-Since small ventures and new businesses are frequently left on their own to finance their endeavour, the public authority proposed low-cost credit for such endeavours.
+Since small ventures and new businesses are frequently left on their own to finance their endeavor, the public authority proposed low-cost credit for such endeavors.
 The MUDRA loan is largely given to micro or small businesses working in the services area, trading, and manufacturing area.

-The following are the structures of the loans are:
+The following structures of the loans are:

 - Sishu Loans, which is up to Rs.
 50,000/-